ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

       to fail in heat above 100 degrees Fahrenheit so it should be used cautiously.

 #.
-Secure the flight controller to the frame with 1cm) wide velcro retaining
+Secure the autopilot to the frame with 1cm) wide velcro retaining
    strap or a rubber band.
 Be careful the strap does not hold down the controller so securely that it interferes with the damping of the pads.
-Consider putting a layer of soft foam between the strap and the flight controller.
+Consider putting a layer of soft foam between the strap and the autopilot.

    .. figure:: ../../../images/Flamewheel330PX4onZeal2.jpg
       :target: ../_images/Flamewheel330PX4onZeal2.jpg